nix-community/vulnix/doc/vulnix.1.md

 - _affected_by_ - list of applicable CVE identifiers
 - _whitelisted_ - list of CVE identifiers which are masked by whitelist entries
 - _derivation_ - pathname of the scanned derivation file
+- _cvssv3_basescore_ - dict of CVSS v3 impact base scores for each CVE found

 ## BUGS